endo-angel/ct-angel/README.md

     ```
      It is recommended to download the anaconda3 integrated environment directly, which is more convenient.
     ```

    * Tensorflow 1.13.1
      We chose to install TensorFlow-GPU on Anaconda:
-     1. Create an environment dedicated to TensorFlow
+     1. Create an environment dedicated to TensorFlow：
         ```
         conda create -n tf python=3.6
         ```
      2. Then enter this environment.
-In order to ensure that there are no problems with the installation, it is recommended to update the pip and setuptool tools
+In order to ensure that there are no problems with the installation, it is recommended to update the pip and setuptool tools：
         ```
         activate tf #Enter the tensorflow environment
         deactivate #Exit the tensorflow environment